ernesto2604/ernesto2604/README.md

 ### BSc (Hons) Software Engineering Student @ York St John University | CS Graduate (DAM) | AI & Solutions Developer

 I am a solution-oriented developer who specializes in bridging the gap between **complex data and efficient user experiences**.
-With a solid technical foundation from my Associate Degree (DAM) in Spain and my current **BEng (Hons)** studies in the UK, I focus on building **AI-driven solutions** that solve real-world problems.
+With a solid technical foundation from my Associate Degree (DAM) and my internship at the **IT Innovation Department (CEU)**, followed by my current **BSc (Hons)** studies in the UK, I focus on building **AI-driven solutions** that solve real-world problems.

 ---

 ### 🚀 Featured Projects

-#### 🤖 AI Personal Tutor for Higher Education (CEU)
+#### 🤖 AI Personal Tutor - IT Innovation Dept. @ CEU
+* **Context:** Developed during my internship to improve student engagement and tracking.
 * **The Problem:** Students needed a personalized way to track their academic progress and deadlines.
 * **The Solution:** Developed an AI Tutor that integrated with **Snowflake DB** to pull real-time student data (grades, submissions, attendance).
 * **Tech Stack:** OpenAI API, **Structured XML Prompting**, SQL, Python.
-* **Impact:** Created a conversational interface that provides smart recommendations based on the student's unique academic trajectory.
+* **Impact:** A conversational interface providing smart, data-driven academic recommendations.

 #### 📍 Smart Location Alarms (Android)
 * **Concept:** A Flutter-based application that triggers alarms based on geographic location.